Opentrons/opentrons/api/README.rst

 Setting Up For Development
 --------------------------

 First, read the `top-level contributing guide section on setup <https://github.com/Opentrons/opentrons/blob/edge/CONTRIBUTING.md#environment-and-repository>`_.
-As that document states, once you have installed the prerequisites you can simply run ``make setup`` in this subdirectory.
-If you want to make the environment as it will be on an OT-2 specifically, run ``make setup-ot2``
+As that document states, once you have installed the prerequisites you should run ``make -C environments setup`` from the root of this repo.

 The only additional prerequisite concerns building documentation.
 If you want to build the PDF version of the documentation, you will need an installation of `LaTeX <https://www.latex-project.org/get/>`_ that includes the ``pdflatex`` tool.
 Note that if you don’t install this, everything will still work - you just won’t get the PDF documentation.